 dan/ce = m/usic = da/nce = musi/c is a interactive dance performance for two dancers and one digital reactive music creation system.

-An interaction feedback loop is created by means of motion tracking of the two dancers: the latter generate and control the music, and at the same time, the music influences the movements of the dancers.
+An interaction feedback loop is created by means of motion tracking: the dancers generate and control the music in real time, and at the same time, the music influences the movements of the dancers.
 However, the aim of this system is not to generate a random order of sounds, but to produce a structured, coherent and dramaturgical piece of dance and music, flexible enough to be individual at every performance.

 Technically speaking: The dancers' motions are tracked by a Microsoft Kinect.
 The generated data remote controls a set of parameters of the generative composition,

-by moving their body into different positions.
+by moving into different positions.

-Concept, programming, music composition: Patrick Muller
+Concept, programming, music composition – Patrick Muller

-Choreography: Bernard Baumgarten
+Choreography – Bernard Baumgarten

-Dancers: Grégory Beaumont, Jorge Soler Bastia
+Dancers – Grégory Beaumont, Jorge Soler Bastia

-Light Design: Brice Durand
+Light Design – Brice Durand

 Photo: Bohumil Brice Durand, Grégory Beaumont, Bernard Baumgarten, Jorge Soler Bastia, Patrick Muller